 Full-time certificate students meet in the classroom for 28 weeks during the day and evening students meet for 44 weeks.
 Veterinary Technician degree students meet for 58 weeks.
-Surgical Tech students meet for 72 weeks.
 Students learn medical terminology, anatomy, medical office, business and computer skills, clinical assisting skills, first aid, and emergency care.
 Using laboratory equipment, they become familiar with the routine procedures frequently conducted in doctors' offices or any environment they will work in, as well as with terminology and equipment maintenance.